taichi/vscode-textlint/textlint/README.md

 ## Settings Options

+* `textlint.autoFixOnSave`
+  * by default is `false`. if you set `true`, Automatically fix auto-fixable errors on save.
 * `textlint.run`
   * run the linter `onSave` or `onType`, default is `onType`.
 * `textlint.nodePath`
   * use this setting if an installed textlint package can't be detected, for example `/myGlobalNodePackages/node_modules`.

+## Commands

+This extension contributes the following commands to the Command palette.

+* Create '.textlintrc' File
+  * creates a new .eslintrc.json file.
+* Fix all auto-fixable Problems
+  * applies textlint auto-fix resolutions to all fixable problems.

 ## Release Notes

+### 0.2.0
+* Supports fixing errors.

 ### 0.1.0
 * Initial Release